Aharoni-Lab/miniscope-io/docs/reference/object_model.md

-It encapsulates a {class}`.Pipeline` object that parameterizes one of several {class}`.Source` nodes (like the {class}`.okDev`, {class]`.SDCard`, etc.), zero-to-several {class}`.ProcessingNode`s that transform the source ouput, and then one or several {class}`.Sink` nodes for saving data, plotting, and so on.
+It encapsulates a {class}`.Pipeline` object that parameterizes one of several {class}`.Source` nodes (like the {class}`.okDev`, {class]`.SDCard`, etc.), zero-to-several {class}`.Transform` nodes that transform the source ouput, and then one or several {class}`.Sink` nodes for saving data, plotting, and so on.

 ```{autoclasstree} miniscope_io.devices.Device miniscope_io.devices.Camera miniscope_io.devices.Miniscope